Cathedral Basilica of the Assumption of the Virgin

-When you visit Cusco, there are so many attractive buildings to see and appreciate.
-However, one of those you should not miss out on visiting is the Cusco Cathedral.
+When you visit Cusco, there are many attractive buildings to see and appreciate.
+However, one of those you should not miss out on visiting is the Cathedral of Cusco.
 It is the main church of the Roman Catholic Archdiocese of Cusco.
 The emblematic building is considered one of the nation’s cultural heritage by UNESCO under the city of Cuzco in 1983.
 The cathedral was built on the main square of Cusco over the ruins of the Kiswarkancha temple.
 It was dedicated to the deities of the Inca.

 Aside from being a place of worship, the cathedral also contains the most significant amount of unique colonial art.
 In addition, it is home to various archeological artifacts and relics.

 The cathedral is located on the city’s historic Plaza de Armas, a walkable distance from most of the city center’s spots.

 The Inca built a temple known as Kiswarkancha on the main square of Cusco.
 The temple was built in honor of the gods of the Inca people.
 These include; the god Sun, the goddess of the moon, the stars, and the rainbow.
 It was built using large stone blocks that were finely cut without any mortar and fitted together, leaving no space between the stones, which is a typical style of Inca architecture.
 The temple was magnificently built with so much gold and silver.
 That was a sacred place for the Inca.